 This said, the connection wasn’t that obvious when the track first appeared – initially titled ‘Chicago Bus Stop (Ooh I Love It)’ – as a part of the band’s eponymous debut-LP back in 1975.
 As a matter of fact we would have to wait another seven years to clearly see it.
 With its release as a 12″ single with remixing work courtesy of Shep Pettibone.
 Not their biggest commercial sucess, but certainly among their most famous gems, ‘Ooh I Love It (Love Break)’ engendered quite an impact.
 From Coldcut who used parts of it on their remix of Eric B & Rakim‘s ‘Paid In Full’ back in 1987.
 To L.A.
 Mix who did the same on ‘Don’t Stop’ that same year.
 Not to mention Shep Pettibone on his rework of the memorable ‘Vogue’ for Madonna 3 years later.

-– Vincent Montana, Jr.‘s contribution in the maturation of contemporary music is just something of invaluable.
-From setting up the legendary Sigma Sound Studio alongside Joseph Tarsia in Philadelphia.
-To his position as a major actor in the establishment of the Philadelphia Sound, gathering people from all origins/ethnics (Blacks, Jewishes, Italians, Rednecks).
-Meanwhile embodying what Indamixworldwide is about…
+As a matter of fact, Vincent Montana, Jr.‘s contribution to the maturation of contemporary music has simply no equal.
+From setting up the legendary Sigma Sound Studio with Joseph Tarsia in Philadelphia, PA.
+Which is how he met Kenny Gamble and Leon Huff.
+To his position as a major actor in the establishment of the Philadelphia Sound.
+Meanwhile gathering people from all origins/ethnics.
+Be they Blacks, Jewishes, Italians or Rednecks.
+And by that, embodying beforehand what Indamixworldwide is about…

 – The Salsoul Orchestra saw the light back in 1974, gathering musicians who’d been members of MFSB.
 They included up to 50 members with an instrumental section in addition to various conductors and arrangers.
 The Salsoul Orchestra happened to play a major role for Salsoul Records, acting as their house band.